Human back: Society and culture

+The part of the back that typically cannot be reached to be scratched is sometimes named acnestis.

+An itch there can be irritant, leading to the development and use of backscratchers.

 Many English idioms mention the back, usually highlighting it as an area of vulnerability; one must "watch one's back", or one may end up "with one's back up against the wall"; worse yet, someone may "stab one in the back", but hopefully a friend "has got one's back".

+"Wetback" is a derogatory name in American English for immigrants who cross the US–Mexico border illegally (purportedly swimming though the Rio Grande).

 The back is also a symbol of strength and hard work, with those seeking physical labor looking for "strong backs", and workers being implored to "put their back into it".